Electron Spin Resonance Spectroscopy

 - Most of the oxidative enzymes function via one-electron redox reactions involving the production of enzyme-bound free radicals or by a change in the valence state of transition metal ions.
 It may be confirmed by ESR studies.

 - The ESR studies of various biological systems such as leaves, seeds, and tissues correlate between the concentration of free radicals and the metabolic activity of the materials.

-- Photosynthesis is a process where plants converted solar energy obtained from sunlight into chemical energy.
-ESR uses to study photosynthesis carried out by photosynthetic bacteria.
+- Photosynthesis is a process where plants convert solar energy obtained from sunlight into chemical energy.
+ESR is used to study photosynthesis carried out by photosynthetic bacteria.